-The total balance of this category at 31 December 2018 and 2017 related to the collateral amount required by Banco de España from the Company made in a blocked current account with Banco de España to guarantee that payments are immediately made in the event a cash settlement fails.
+The total balance of this category at 31 December 2019 and 2018 related to the collateral amount required by Banco de España from the Company made in a blocked current account with Banco de España to guarantee that payments are immediately made in the event a cash settlement fails.
 Banco de España calculates this collateral quarterly, adjusting the blocked amount in the current account with the same frequency.

-The penalty for the negative interest rate of the deposit facility that Banco de España charged to the Company in 2018 was €67 thousand (€128 thousand in 2017) which was recognised under "Financial expenses - Third-party borrowings" in the income statement.
+The amount of the negative interest rate of the deposit facility that Banco de España charged to the Company in 2019 was €62 thousand (2018: €67 thousand) which was recognised under "Finance costs - Third-parties" in the income statement.